aubble/goTunneLS/README.md

 	goTunneLS: 2015/09/03 07:04:42 --> global -/ starting client node nc
 	goTunneLS: 2015/09/03 07:04:42 --> client nc -/ initializing

+###Startup
+In order to launch goTunneLS at startup with your OS of choice follow the instructions.

+####Linux
+//TODO get the file off the server
+I've included the goTunneLS.service file for systemd in linux.
+First copy it into /etc/systemd/system/

+Next change the ExecStart field in goTunneLS.service to the absolute path of the goTunneLS executable on your system.
+Finally add the -c flag if needed to point to the location of the config file if it isn't /etc/goTunneLS/config.json.

+Now reload systemd with

+	sudo systemctl daemon-reload

+####Mac
+I've included the goTunneLS.plist launch daemon file for launchctl in osx.
+First copy it into /Library/LaunchDaemons.
+Next change the first string of the ProgramArguments array to the absolute path of the goTunneLS executable on your system.
+Now if you need to specify the location of the config file, please do so on the third string tag.
+Otherwise delete the second and third tags

+Finally load it with

+	sudo launchctl load -w /Library/LaunchDaemons/goTunneLS.plist

 ##Configuring Certificates and Keys